 Planning a trip to Winnipeg?

-A couple of years ago I went to Winnipeg for a quick trip.
-I told one of my good friends who are Canadian as well as a world traveler that I had gone and I remember his skepticism when I said there were cool things to do.
 The middle of Canada gets a lot of flack from Canadian folks from the bigger cities like Vancouver, Toronto, and Montreal.
 They think that there is nothing interesting to do outside of the big cities or the coasts.
 I had a great time when I was in Winnipeg and found some gems that are worthy of sharing.
-Oh and Nat Geo says that Winnipeg is one of the top places to go in 2016 and they know a bit about travel!!
+Even Nat Geo said that Winnipeg is one of the top places to go and they know a bit about travel!!

 Getting In & Around

 From Vancouver, I flew with Air Canada and arrived into the Winnipeg James Armstrong Richardson Airport.
-It’s not too far from the city.
-From the airport, I took a limo in, which is handy when traveling with a group as they are a flat rate and have a lot of room.
+The airport is not too far from the city and I took a limo in.
+This is very handy when travelling with a group as they offer a flat rate and have a lot of room.
 Taxis can cost anywhere from $20-$55 into the city depending on destination and traffic.

-I stayed in the center of the city so I was able to walk around.
+My hotel was in the center of the city so I was able to walk around when I was exploring.
 I also took taxis and was shuttled around by my local friend when I needed to go further.

 Where To Stay

 I stayed at a newer boutique hotel called the Mere Hotel.
 I was a fan!
 Not only was it brand new but it was modern and it had great amenities.
 The rooms had platform beds with a work area and a great shower.
 There were USB and charging outlets right by the bed.
-Bath amenities were by Molton Brown and there was a Nespresso Machine.
+Bath amenities were by Molton Brown and there was a Nespresso Machine in my room.
 The location was perfect because I could walk to the Forks or The Exchange District in 10-15 minutes.

 Loved my modern suite at the Mere!

 Good news coffee lovers!!
-There’s good coffee in Winnipeg.
+There’s great coffee in Winnipeg.
 In the downtown area, head to Parlour Coffee which is on Main Street.
 They serve beans from roasters like Parallel 49 and Phil and Sebastian.

 468 Main St, Winnipeg, MB R2H 1E9, Canada